 1. Count the cost of your carbon footprint

 The cost of operating a workplace can be high.
 No one ever said that achieving sustainability in an office environment is an easy feat.
 This became even more apparent when offices were closed due to COVID-19.
 That said, many factors contribute to a firm’s carbon footprint – from a coffee machine to heating and air-conditioning.
 Even sending an email has an impact.
 Workplace energy consumption will become public if the government adopts its new proposed rating system.
 This proposed rating system will increase awareness of energy usage amongst occupiers and encourage organisations to reduce their carbon footprint.
 Sustainability in the office environment requires your understanding of exactly what energy you’re using and rethinking the carbon footprint you’re leaving behind.

 2. Corporate responsibility leads to green hires

 Take the lead in learning about sustainability and environmental responsibility in the workplace.
 With increased public, government, and media focus on ESG, real estate firms are now making hires to support their green journey.
 Similarly, larger office space occupiers are employing staff to review policies and practices and make them more sustainable.
-DeVono Cresa expects such trends to accelerate in 2021.
+DeVono Cresa expects such workplace sustainability trends to accelerate in 2021.

 3. Offsetting or insetting?